Better known as “Mother Nature’s original wheat,” einkorn flour may be tolerable for those who are sensitive to conventional wheat.

 Upon discovering their daughter’s illnesses were due to modern wheat sensitivity, Carla and Rodolfo sought to discover healing foods and offer them to the public.
 Einkorn is one of those foods.

-Carla and Rodolfo are part of a team in Italy that in essence was resurrecting ancient seeds from obsolescence.
+Carla and Rodolfo are part of a team in Italy that basically resurrected the popularity of ancient seeds.

 Jovial organic sprouted wheat flour is grown on small family-run farms in Italy.
 The amino acids, and other nutrients increase from the sprouting process.
 And great news if you are watching your starchy carb intake: the amount of starch decreases as a result of sprouting einkorn.
 Not only that, a nutrient that interferes with your digestion—phytic acid—also decreases.